edgeimpulse/aws_workshop/6_CustomComponentDeployment/NonCameraCustomComponent.md

 		models.tar.gz
 		samples.tar.gz

-Next, we need to edit the EdgeImpulseRunnerRuntimeInstallerComponent.yaml and change the artifact location from "MY_S3_BUCKET" to the actual name of your S3 bucket (you'll see MY_S3_BUCKET near the bottom of the yaml file).
+Next, we need to edit the EdgeImpulseRunnerRuntimeInstallerComponent.yaml and change the artifact location from "YOUR\_S3\_ARTIFACT\_BUCKET" to the actual name of your S3 bucket name (you'll see "YOUR\_S3\_ARTIFACT\_BUCKET" near the bottom of the yaml file).
 Save the file.

 ### 3. Create the custom component